BrotherBoard/Get-Decimal-Battery/README.md

 v2.0 release, literally 3 days after.
-now it's a notification instead of terminal output.
+now it's a notification instead of terminal output. warning, needs root from now on. use pre release instead.

 v1.0 release, main release, simple and shows output in terminal